-Period poverty affects over a quarter of American students.
+Period poverty affects over one third of American students.

 Keep students in school.